patreeceeo/parcel_phaser_playground/docs/hot_module_replacement.md

 ### game.ts

 The code for a simple platformer style game in Phaser.
 We can move our character left and right with the arrow keys, and jump with SPACE.
-We have some module-level declarations for the gravity constant and the player's sprite.
+We have some module-level declarations.
 It's nice to declare constants at the module level, near the top, so they're easy to adjust later.
-The fact that the sprite is declared at the module level will be important momentarily.
+The fact that the sprite and game instances are declared at the module level will be important momentarily.

 ```typescript
 import * as Phaser from "phaser";